-The natural method of eliminating and controlling the insects, pests and another disease-causing agent using their natural, biological enemies is called biocontrol or biological control.
-The agents which are employed in biocontrol are called biocontrol agents.
-Microbes are one among them.
+The natural method of eliminating and controlling the insects, pests and other disease-causing agents using their natural, biological enemies is called biocontrol or biological control.
+The agents which are employed for this are called biocontrol agents.
+Microbes are one of them.

 Ladybird and dragonflies are two common insects which are employed to eradicate aphids and mosquitoes respectively.
 Other than insects, microbes are also used as biocontrol agents.
-These microbes may include bacteria, fungi, viruses, and protozoans.
-Microbes as biocontrol agents act in three ways, either they cause the disease to the pest or compete or kill them.
+These microbes include bacteria, fungi, viruses, and protozoans.
+Microbes act as biocontrol agents in three ways, either they cause diseases in the pests or compete with them or kill them.

 Biotechnology has extended widely and has developed many biocontrol agents.
 For example, Bacillus thuringiensis which is often referred to as Bt is a microbial biocontrol agent.
 Spraying the solution of Bt made of spores on plants will kill the butterfly caterpillars.
 The spores that are ingested release toxins in the guts of the larvae and kill them.